AguaClara/Textbook/Fluid_Deformation_and_Energy_Dissipation/FDED_Derivations.rst

    D_{pipe_{min}} = \sqrt{\sqrt{K_e} + 1} \left[\frac{\Pi_{JetRound}  }{\nu G_{Max}^2}  \left(\frac{4 \bar Q}{\pi }\right)^3 \right]^\frac{1}{7}

-Equation :eq:`D_pipe_min_of_K_and_jet_G_max` is limited to geometries where the flow contractions are sufficiently separated so that the flow completely expands before entering the next contraction.
+Equation :eq:`D_pipe_min_of_K_and_jet_G_max` is limited to geometries where any flow contractions in series are sufficiently separated so that the flow completely expands before entering the next contraction.
 The pipe diameter is then set by the largest minor loss coefficient in the pipe system.

 .. _heading_Plane_Jet: